Good Food for Cities

 Europe

-• Rikolto was one of the founders of local food distribution platform Kort’om in Leuven (Belgium).
-Based on a business-to-business model, it currently serves 13 supermarkets and 19 buyers from the hospitality sector.
+• Rikolto was one of the founders of local business-to-business food distribution Kort’om.
 A study demonstrated a conservative return-on-investment ratio of 1.86 euro for every euro invested in the platform.
 The ratio goes up to 3.11 when considering health benefits.

 • Rikolto contributed to the development of the Flemish Food Strategy as a member of the Flemish Food Coalition in 2022.
 The strategy, also known as Go4Food, provides the basis for working towards a better food system in Flanders that both respects the planetary boundaries and is socially equitable.
 The strategy consists of four pillars, 19 strategic objectives and 11 short-term food deals that should leverage multiple objectives and fill gaps that arise.
 Rikolto is also working on some of the food deals.

-Rikolto is part of a consortium of 43 European partners headed by ICLEI – Local Governments for Sustainability, implementing the EU-funded SchoolFood4Change (SF4C) project.
+Schoolfood4change in Europe!
+Rikolto is part of a consortium of 43 European partners headed by ICLEI – Local Governments for Sustainability implementing the EU funded SchoolFood4Change (SF4C) project. ©Layla Aerts.

 East Africa

 • In 2022, as part of the EU-funded 'Building Inclusive and Competitive Horticulture Businesses in Southern Highlands Tanzania' project, Rikolto, the Tanzania Chamber of Commerce, Industry and Agriculture (TCCIA) and Mbeya City Council improved market infrastructure in Mbeya's public markets.
-A sub-committee was established within the Food Smart City multi-stakeholder platform to lead the design process.
-Rikolto facilitated the sub-committee.
-The vendors co-invested in the improvement of their food stalls, what resulted in 273 new stalls, new roofs and areas to wash fruit and vegetables using clean water.
-In addition, we set up a Participatory Food Safety System (PFSS), a participatory certification system in which farmers and vendors work together to monitor the safety of their food.
-Since the launch of the PFSS system, 104 farmers and 126 vendors in Mbeya City have been working together to improve their food safety and hygiene practices.
+To lead the design process, a sub-committee was established within the Food Smart City multi-stakeholder platform facilitated by Rikolto.
+Vendors co-invested in improvements to their stalls.
+This resulted in 273 new food stalls, new roofing and fruit/vegetable washing areas with clean water.
+We also supported street vendors with mobile wheelbarrows to sell fresh produce in partnership with TCCIA, Mbeya City and SIDO.

 West Africa

-• We developed the strategic framework for FAO’s Green Cities Regional Action Programme for Africa based on national consultations in 10 countries, with 30 cities.
+• In 2022-2023, we developed the strategic framework for FAO’s Green Cities Regional Action Programme for Africa based on national consultations in 10 countries, with 30 cities.

 Latin America